-If your appeal is successful the judge may:
+If your appeal is successful, the Full Court may:

-- make a different order to the one made by the Federal Circuit Court judge, or - order a retrial (that is, another hearing) by a Federal Circuit Court judge.
+- make a different order to the one made by the judicial officer, or - order a retrial (that is, another hearing) by a single judicial officer.

-It is also possible for the judge to find that, although the Federal Circuit Court judge made some errors, he or she came to the correct conclusion and the appeal should be dismissed.
+It is also possible for the Full Court to find that although the judicial officer made some errors, he or she came to the correct conclusion and the appeal should be dismissed.